CS

 The Verdict

-The Mitsubishi ASX takes 4 of 7 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Jeep Avenger and Mitsubishi ASX trade blows across the spec sheet, and neither runs away with an outright win.
 The Mitsubishi ASX adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)